kaneda59/wikitoke/home.md

 ## Tokenomics

 **Tokens have started to circulate among digital wallets over a P2P internet...
 They have first been the subject of a gold rush since 2018.
-In their run, the crypto-currency miners and ICO tokens issuers have opened ways to unexpored fields.**
+In their run, the crypto-currency miners and ICO tokens issuers have opened ways to unexplored fields.**

 ## Tokenomising?
 * **Issuing *tokens* for accounting our contributions in our association.**